Bounded orbits of Diagonalizable Flows on finite volume quotients of products of $SL_2(\mathbb{R})$: Introduction

 is Hyperplane Absolute Winning (HAW). \end{theorem}

-The action of a subsemigroup as in Theorem \ref{main thm} on the finite volume homogeneous space $G/\Gamma$ is ergodic and as a consequence, the set $E(F^+)$ has zero (Haar) measure.
-One consequence of the HAW property proved in Theorem \ref{main thm} is that it nevertheless has full Hausdorff dimension.
-In fact, the HAW property is much richer and HAW sets exhibit many more interesting properties in addition to being of full Hausdorff dimension.
-The conjecture of An, Guan and Kleinbock predicts that $E(F^{+})$ is HAW for $G$ any Lie group, $\Gamma$ any lattice in $G$ and $F^{+}$ any Ad-diagonalizable subsemigroup of $G$.
+When the subgroup $F$ is unbounded and the lattice $\Gamma$ is irreducible, the action of $F$ on the finite volume homogeneous space $G/\Gamma$ is ergodic and as a consequence, the set $E(F)$ has zero (Haar) measure.
+One consequence of the HAW property proved in Theorem \ref{main thm} is that it nevertheless is \emph{thick}, i.e. has full Hausdorff dimension at any point of the space.
+In fact, the HAW property is much richer and HAW sets exhibit many more interesting properties in addition to being thick.
+The conjecture of An, Guan and Kleinbock predicts that $E(F)$ is HAW for $G$ any Lie group, $\Gamma$ any lattice in $G$ and $F$ any Ad-diagonalizable subgroup of $G$.
 In the same paper, this conjecture is verified for $G = \SL_3(\RR)$ and $\Gamma = \SL_3(\ZZ)$.
-This type of result goes back to the work of S. G. Dani \cite{Da2}, from whose work the AGK conjecture can be verified for real rank $1$ Lie groups.
+This type of result goes back to the work of S. G. Dani \cite{Da2}, from whose work the winning property can be verified for real rank $1$ Lie groups.
+The AGK conjecture upgrades the winning property to HAW.
 As observed by Dani, the study of bounded orbits of diagonalizable flows on homogeneous spaces is intimately related to the study of \emph{badly approximable} numbers or matrices.
 This connection will also be important in the present work.
-In particular, along the way to proving the main theorem, we will prove (cf. Proposition \ref{main lemma} below) a number field analogue of W. M. Schmidt's \cite{Sc3} celebrated conjecture on intersections of weighted badly approximable vectors.
+In particular, along the way to proving the main theorem, we will prove (cf. Proposition \ref{main lemma} below) a number field analogue of C. McMullen's \cite{McM} result that badly approximable numbers form an absolute winning set, itself a strengthening of W. M. Schmidt's \cite{Sc3} result that the set of badly approximable numbers has full Hausdorff dimension.
+We note however, that in contrast to one dimensional badly approximable numbers, the number field case is richer and allows for the study of weighted approximation.
+In this sense, the number field case possesses some features of the high dimensional problem.
 We believe this result to be of independent interest.